Storm Isaac moves near Puerto Rico, seen becoming hurricane

 At the Guantanamo Bay U.S. Naval Base in southeast Cuba, Isaac forced the postponement of pretrial hearings that were to begin on Thursday for five prisoners accused of plotting the September 11, 2001, attacks on the United States.

-Florida has not been hit by a major hurricane since 2005 and forecasts showed Isaac was not expected to strengthen beyond a weak Category 1, with top sustained wind speeds of about 80 mph.
+Florida has not been hit by a major hurricane since 2005 and forecasts showed Isaac was not expected to strengthen beyond a weak Category 1, with top sustained wind speeds of about 80 mph (129 kph).

 The threat to Florida triggered a 14-percent rally in orange juice prices in trading in New York earlier this week.
 Prices pulled back on Thursday as panic buying over the previous two days subsided.